nightroman/FarNet/FSharpFar/README.md

 The specified paths may be absolute and relative with environment *%variables%* expanded.
 Important: relative paths for `-r|--reference` must start with dot(s) ("`.\`" or "`..\`"),
-otherwise they are treated as known assembly names like `-r:System.Management.Automation`.
+otherwise they are treated as known assembly names like `-r:System.ComponentModel.Composition`.

 ```ini
 ; Main section